apple/swift-service-discovery/README.md

 A new `CancellationToken` must be created for each `subscribe` request, and when the token's `isCanceled` is `true`, the subscription has been canceled and the backend implementation should cease calling the corresponding `handler`.

-The backend implementation must also notify via `onTerminate` when it has to terminate subscription for any reason (e.g., the service discovery instance is shutting down), so that the subscriber can submit another `subscribe` request.
+The backend implementation must also notify via `onComplete` when it has to end subscription for any reason (e.g., the service discovery instance is shutting down), so that the subscriber can submit another `subscribe` request if needed.

 ---